How To Get From Sicily To Sardinia

 Keep in mind that the cost of the ferry from Sicily to Sardinia varies a lot depending on whether you travel on foot, by bike or motorbike, or with your car, and on whether you decide to just opt for a plain seat, a second class or a first class cabin.

-You can check the schedule and prices of the ferry from Palermo to Cagliari on Direct Ferries here.
+To check the schedule and prices of the ferry from Palermo to Cagliari I recommend using Direct Ferries, which has a powerful engine to bring out the best deals and routes.

 Make sure to also read my post Where To Take The Ferry To Sardinia.